BridgetteMag/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that printsevery other line from the input, starting with the first line.
+Write a shell script that adds the 2 numbers stored in the enviroment variables WATEr and STIR and prints the results.